of indoor air emissions

 Paints, lacquers and varnishes

-Paints often contain heavy metals such as cadmium, chromium, zinc, lead carbonate and numerous solvents.
-These substances are responsible for toxicity of the central and peripheral nervous system, dermatosis and hepatorenal toxicity.
+Paints can contain heavy metals such as cadmium, chromium, zinc, lead carbonate and many solvents.

 Scented candles and air fresheners